 Having some apple cider vinegar with or on your meals can increase feelings of fullness helping you to eat less.

 Vinegar has been shown to help reduce blood sugar spikes.
-This can help control your hunger hormones as well as reduce the likelihood of hot flashes if you are in perimenopause or menopause.
+This can help control your hunger hormones as well as reduce the likelihood of hot flashes and night sweats if you are in perimenopause or menopause.

 Including raspberries, blueberries and blackberries